Read Sunday’s Entry

 “Simon, James, Philip, Nathaniel.
 All of you, we must clean the filth from the courts!”
+He shouted.
 We began to follow his example.

-The merchants, seeing that the crowds were in favor of this new reform, began to dismantle their stalls with speed before we could ruin them, and within a few hours the court had cleared of all business.
+The merchants, seeing that the crowds were in favor of this new reform, began to dismantle their stalls with speed before we could ruin them.
+Within an hour, the court had cleared of all business.
 Those gathered to worship also helped to sweep out the floor and wash away the stench with water carried from the Sheep Pool.

 The word on the street is that the Sanhedrin is in a quandary.
 They have issued a warrant for Jesus’ arrest because they do not believe he can deliver us from the firestorm Rome is sure to bring us when we establish a free Israel.
 Cowards!
 Do they not believe the prophecies?
 The very promises of God Himself?

 Yet they are paralyzed, for the people love him.
 They hang on every one of his words.
 If the authorities move against him, the Passover crowds would join us, take arms and we would be an undefeatable army of God!
 And the greedy cowards won’t risk losing their place of power.
-Hence the quandary, and their reluctance to move on us.
+Hence, this is their quandary.
+They are reluctance to move on us.

 We have the people in our palms.
 We are at the height of our popularity.
+They will rise against Rome with us!
 The time is ripe.
 Even if the figs aren’t.